nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 This creates a new project from the `mvc` template, and adds some additional authentication and security bits to the project.
 (I'll cover security in the *Security and identity* chapter.)

-You'll see quite a few files show up in the project directory.
-All you have to do right now is run the project:
+The `-o AspNetCoreTodo` flag tells `dotnet new` to create a new directory called `AspNetCoreTodo` for all the output files.
+You'll see quite a few files show up in this project directory.
+Once you `cd` into the new directory, all you have to do is run the project:

 ```
 dotnet run